linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

-<a name="rollingupdates-1"></a>
+<a name="rollingupdates"></a>

-## 6\.
+## 5\.
 Rolling updates
 As you read earlier, Kubernetes can update your application without down time with a rolling-update strategy.
 You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this in your web application.

-1. Open the file [frontend/src/index.css](../../frontend/src/index.css) and edit the field `background-color` to your favourite color
-2. Commit your changes
-3. Create a *cv-frontend-2.0* tag like we did earlier.
-3. Go back to the cloud console in your browser and make sure that the build trigger finishes successfully
-4. Update the image specification on the file [yaml/frontend-deployment.yaml](../../yaml/frontend-deployment.yaml) by adding the tag `:2.0`
+1. Update the image specification on the file [yaml/frontend-deployment.yaml](../../yaml/frontend-deployment.yaml) by adding the tag `:2`
-5. Open a new terminal window to watch the deletion and creation of Pods:
+2. Open a new terminal window to watch the deletion and creation of Pods:

   ```
   watch kubectl get pods